ligershark/psbuild/README.md

 But when you call msbuild.exe the project that is built is created in memory and trashed at the end of the process. ```Invoke-MSBuild``` now has a way that you can invoke your build and then have a _"handle"_ to your project that was built.
-This allows you to ask questions like the following.
+Using this object you can evaluate the properties and items.
 To enable this you just need to pass in the ```-debugMode``` switch to ```Invoke-MSBuild``` (_Note: this is actively under development so if you run into an problems please open an issue_).
 Here are some examples of what you can do.